-In OPE case the displacement allows thermal expansion and the sway assumes neutral position exerting zero or negligible load on the pipe. i. e, Operating case restraint loads on sway brace =~ 0.0 (does not restrain thermal expansion)
+In OPE case the displacement allows thermal expansion and the sway assumes a neutral position exerting zero or negligible load on the pipe. i. e, Operating case restraint loads on sway brace =~ 0.0 (does not restrain thermal expansion)

 The strut is often more difficult to specify because it may be resisting forces in the three primary axes, x, y and z.
 It is therefore necessary to use some simple trigonometry to resolve the given forces into axial force acting on the strut and to calculate the actual length of the strut between the fixing point and the pipe attachment.
 Because the strut is held between two pinned connections its ability to resist compressive force is greater the shorter the strut is.
 A long strut will have a lower safe working load in compression than a short strut.
-However its length does not affect the tensile load capacity of the strut.
+However, its length does not affect the tensile load capacity of the strut.

-The use of snubbers (Also called shock absorber) is preferred in thermally operating piping systems.
+The use of snubbers (Also called shock absorbers) is preferred in thermally operating piping systems.
 In a dynamic event, snubbers instantaneously form a practically rigid restraint between the protected component and the structure.
 Resulting dynamic energy can at once be absorbed and harmlessly transferred while the operational displacements due to thermal expansion and contraction must not encounter any noticeable resistance.
 Through the special function of the shock absorbers, thermal displacements during normal operation remain unhindered (offers very little resistance to pipe movement).
-When however a sudden impact load acts upon snubber internal braking device engage, thus controlling the movement of pipe.
-Snubber is said to be “lock up” and in this condition the snubber acts as a rigid restraint.
+When however a sudden impact load acts upon the snubber internal braking device engage, thus controlling the movement of the pipe.
+Snubber is said to be “lock-up” and in this condition, the snubber acts as a rigid restraint.
 When the load has dissipated, the snubber unlocks and again allows gradual movement of the pipe.

-1. Hydraulic Snubbers and
+- Hydraulic Snubbers and

-2. Mechanical Snubbers
+- Mechanical Snubbers